Shaunt'e Lewis

-Shaunt'e Lewis is an Indianapolis, Indiana - based illustrator, designer, and visual artist.
+Shaunt'e Lewis (born January 9, 1985) is an Indianapolis, Indiana - based illustrator, designer, and visual artist.
 In 2022, Lewis received the Nickle Plate Arts "2022 Artist of the Year" Award.
 Lewis has created artwork for Indy 500, NCAA, Meijer, Jiffy Lube, and Benjamin Harrison Presidential Site, among others.
 In 2021, her artwork was featured in a New York Times article about works created for March Madness in Indianapolis.

 Life

 Lewis was born and raised in Springfield, Massachusetts.
 She moved to Indianapolis, Indiana in 2011.
 After high school, she attended cosmetology school and worked full-time as a hairstylist.
+After moving to Indianapolis she attended Ivy Tech Community College of Indiana where she received a degree in general studies.
 Lewis is married and the mother of four children.
-During the Covid-19 pandemic, Lewis was forced to close her two salons and in 2021, she began working as an artist full-time.
+During the Covid-19 pandemic, Lewis was forced to close her two salons for several months and in 2021, she decided to permanently close both salons and began working as an artist full-time.

 Shaunt'e Lewis' artwork is colorful with bold lines and involves themes of self-identity, black culture, and female empowerment and representation.